All Episodes

 No, thanks.

-No, but I'm gonna demand my rights.
+But I'm going to demand my rights.

-So anyway, I I I digress.
+So anyway, I digress.

-If you're not breaking a law, but it's might it it might be more meaningful non-compliance and a statement and and doing something as activism productively to fight the evil of the system to simply not contribute to it.
+It's not technically civil disobedience if you're not breaking a law, but it might be more meaningful non-compliance and a statement and doing something as activism productively to fight the evil of the system to simply not contribute to it.

 So rather than confrontational civil disobedience, you know, is it civil disobedience to collect your own rainwater?

-Well, in some places in America, it fucking is government in certain municipalities, it's only a handful, have said, yeah, we own the rainwater and collecting rainwater is illegal here.
+Government in certain municipalities, it's only a handful, have said, yeah, we own the rainwater and collecting rainwater is illegal here.

-And you know, it I live off grit.
+And, you know, I live off grid.

-So like I've already sidestepped most of that, but then I had to assert it because when I came out here, they threatened me literally with hundreds of thousands of dollars And fines for building without a permit, basically.
+But then I had to assert it because when I came out here, they threatened me literally with hundreds of thousands of dollars in fines for building without a permit, basically.

-Every little every little thing we were doing here, including camping on your own land for more than 10 days at a time or 30 consecutive days was a violation of county zoning.
+Every little, every little thing we were doing here, including camping on your own land for more than 10 days at a time or 30 consecutive days was a violation of county zoning.

 And I got them to back off.

-And it's like, I know my neighbors did he complain?
+And it's like, I know my neighbors.

 Did she complain?